Currently at the VFL

 Artist in Resident GRacelee Lawrence

-Listen to Gracelee’s lecture about her past work and upcoming VFL Artist Residency.
+Listen to one of our most interesting Artist lectures to date.
+Part poetry, part personal reflection, and part process.
 Gracelee is a co-founder of Pig & Pony, a longtime contributing writer for the International Sculpture Center Blog and member of the collective MATERIAL GIRLS.
 In 2017 she had two solo exhibitions in Thailand and one in Pittsburgh, PA at Bunker Projects.
 Gracelee was a 2016-17 Luce Scholars Fellow, a recipient of the 2015 UMLAUF Prize, 2013 Eyes Got It Prize, and the 2011-12 Ella Fountain Pratt Emerging Artist Grant.

 The Visible Futures Lab hosts a variety of 6 week classes that teach students about the latest technologies and equipment.
 Use 3D Printers, Laser Cutters, CNC machines, among others in conjunction with learning Physical Computing, Smart Textiles, 3D Modeling, Prototyping, and more!